keertyverma/covid-19-api/README.md

 Using API, you can search COVID-19 confirmed, death and recovered cases all around the world.

-API is hosted at https://covid19-stats-api.herokuapp.com
+API is hosted with support of Heroku and MongoDB Atlas at https://covid19-stats-api.herokuapp.com .
+First API call takes time as Heroku moves inactive apps into sleep mode.

 ## How to use